 Renowned partnersRecognised scientific actors on board

 Innovative approachTo quickly identify effective treatment using evidence-based tests using the patients own living cancer cells

 Unmet medical needBile duct cancer is aggressiv and many patients, both with bile duct cancer and cancers in general, are treated with therapies that do not work

 Large, global marketEstimated global pharma market is USD 2,1–4,2 billion, in addition to the markets for diagnostics and platform technology.I

 The company develops novel therapies for bile duct cancer, also called cholangiocarcinoma (CCA).
 This is done by employing a multidisciplinary approach to developing completely personalised cures, through unraveling both new diagnostics, medications and a new method for personalised treatments.

-Clinical development will be conducted in collaboration with both Norwegian and American clinical research centres.
+Clinical development will be conducted in collaboration with both Norwegian and American clinical research centres, and will be succeeded with an interventional study.
 These trials will be conducted at the Clinical Cancer Research Unit (Phase I unit) at the Norwegian Radium Hospital, Oslo University Hospital.
-The observational study is planned to commence in 2019.